“Global wildlife populations have fallen by 58% since 1970, a report says.

 Sometimes I wonder if what really matters in a person’s faith is how they hold it, and not what it contains.
 It seems that the major religions are in accord in their role of assisting people through the difficult processes of maturing.
 All of them christen the life passages with ceremony and community.
 It is in this sense we could say, as the New Age movement was all to quick to assert, that all religions agree.

 What we have lost, however, is not the whole story.
 We have come to know a solid truth about how precious the individual human is in the great scheme of things.
 We know how empathy began in the mammals and found its fullest flowering in us as love.
-Long have people said god is love, I wonder if we can really come to understand what we are saying?
+Long have people said God is love, I wonder if we can really come to understand what we are saying?
 We have also discovered a profound wisdom in the sacred stories, how they map directly onto our body-mind encounters and experiences.
 In these tales our species’ confrontation with the inexpressible has been clothed in images, an a-rational form.
 They are not nothing, far from it.
 It does not hurt us to pray.
 But the reality of what they are cannot be fully appreciated without understanding the role of metaphor in the greater field of human cognitive abilities.

 I am in my 50s.
 I think I can say with George Bailey in It’s a Wonderful Life that I have never been much of a praying man.
+I’m learning in my old age, but that’s the truth of it.
 When I was taught about praying the act was real wordy, full of requests and needing a special ritualized form to be effective.
 The truth is that the things I want most, the dreams of my deepest heart, are all about hoping the lives of those I love will be blessed; that they will be free from unnecessary suffering.
 It is not a request made in ritualized moments, so much as it is a never ending part of my every heartbeat.
 It is not a sycophantic request to some patriarch in the sky, full of a bunch of words.
 There is no fawning like a slave.
 Words do not even begin to touch how deeply the hope is felt.
 It is who I am, not what I say.
 A guilty conscience is the same, it remains a burden no ritualized magic spell is ever going to fully remove.
 Our shadows have a role to play in the creation of our character and will remain ever with us while we remain who we are.
 From the eyes of the elderly among us, many things that look to be religious and righteous are childish.
 Sometimes even harmful.

 There is an eternity in the mystery of time.
 Science found it.
 There is a universe in a grain of sand.
 Science found it.
 There is a resurrection of the dead in the living.
 Science found it.
 Contemplate what these mean: relativity, quantum mechanics, and evolution.